ABOUT THIS PHOTO

 In collaboration with Albemarle County and Preservation Piedmont, the Albemarle Charlottesville Historical Society coordinated a series of conversations beginning in the fall of 2018 with scholars, historians, archaeologists and members of the business community, to explore future options for the historic “Old Jail” in Court Square.
 The earliest part of the building dates to 1876, and the jail was in active use by the County until 1974.
 Though there has been a proposal in the past to convert the building to a museum of some kind, other possible options are worth considering as part of a larger community conversation.
 We are honored to be working with our partners to help facilitate this process and look forward to exploring future possibilities with the City and County.

 Honoring the Legacy of Drewary Brown

 Drewary Brown was among Virginia’s most important and influential Civil Rights leaders.
 He is remembered as an icon in the Charlottesville-Albemarle area where he spent his life working on the frontlines of history, striving passionately to bring progressive change to the community he loved.
 He sought to heal a racial divide in his native Central Virginia, touching the lives of generations of men and women, black and white.
 In the summer of 2018, we began a collaborative partnership with Preservation Piedmont to launch the Drewary Brown Bridge Builders Project, to honor Brown’s legacy and all of those who have followed in his footsteps.
-Elements of this exciting project will roll out in phases over the next 12-18 months and will include a new book, museum exhibits, documentary film screening, public events, panel discussion, audio tours, website, teacher’s guide, and a series of videotaped oral history interviews.
+This exciting project is imagined to include a new book, museum exhibits, documentary film screening, public events, panel discussion, audio tour, website, teacher’s guide, and a series of video-recorded oral history interviews.